Marina Neyolova, Soviet and Russian actress

-In 1987, Marina gave birth to a daughter, Nika.
-In 2010 Nika graduated from the London School of Fine Arts.
+In 1987, Marina gave birth to her daughter Nika.
+You know, in 2010, Nika graduated from the London School of Fine Arts.
 In the same year she won the New Sensations competition.

 Marina’s second husband is Kirill Gevorkyan, a Russian diplomat.
 He worked as Ambassador of the Russian Federation in the Netherlands.